CaledoniaProject/PatchGuard/readme.md

 Important notice
 ---
 Patchguard must be loaded ahead of any rootkits.
-Currently there's no way to regain tampered bytes from kernel itself.
+Currently there's no way to regain tampered bytes anywhere.

 Supported and fully tested on:
 ---